firebase/quickstart-cpp/.github/ISSUE_TEMPLATE/firebase-cpp-sdk-issue.md

 (Please list the full steps to reproduce the issue.
 Include device logs, and stack traces if available.)

 ### Please answer the following, if applicable:
-Have you been able to reproduce this issue with just the Firebase C++ quickstarts (this GitHub project)?

 What's the issue repro rate? (eg 100%, 1/5 etc)